FAQs: Cookieless Measurement

 We do not report on individual conversions; we report the aggregate counts in Report Builder.

 We believe a system that does not rely on thresholds is more accurate.
 Each time you apply a threshold (e.g., 75% likelihood), you remove data that informs modeling.
-The more you remove, the more data accumulates that you cannot use.
+The more you remove, the more data you end up with that you cannot use.
 When you model and use thresholds, your results are not as good as when you model and use all of the resulting data.

 An example best explains this.
 If you are targeting females, and models result in three outcomes—a score of 74% likelihood that your target is female, a score of 76%, and a score of 95%—thresholding above 75% would mean that the score of 74% would get a no-bid, and you would bid the same for 76% likelihood and 95%.
 Without thresholding, you would bid highest for 95%, lower for 76%, and still lower for 74%.